MURP Handbook

 Students who have recently completed courses equivalent to one or more of the required courses may request a waiver or substitution.
 Request procedures for waivers or substitutions vary by course (see below) and are considered on a case-by-case basis.
 Students who are approved to waive a course must make up the missing units with another course in order to meet the minimum unit requirement for the degree.

-• URBN PL 207, 220A, and 220B – Students who wish to waive these classes must complete the waiver examination (the 207 and 220A exams are offered during orientation, the 220B exam is offered mid-Fall quarter) in their first year.
+• URBN PL 207 and 220A – Students who wish to waive URBN PL 220A must complete the waiver examination (220A waiver exam is offered during orientation) in their first year.
+Waiver process for URBN PL 207 is at the discretion of the instructor, either via examination or prior coursework.
 These courses cannot be substituted.

-• Waiving Other Courses – Students who wish to waive other courses must submit the syllabus (or syllabi if there was more than one course) and official grade report for the course they took.
-Submissions should be emailed to the course instructor and Graduate Advisor.
-Area of Concentration (AOC) courses can be waived using the procedure noted above.
+• Waiving Other Courses – Students who wish to waive other courses must complete this Urban Planning Course Waiver Request form.
+Once submitted, please email the Urban Planning Graduate Advisor that you have completed the course waiver request form.
+If you plan to waive a class using previous coursework, you will need to attach the syllabi of all relevant courses and your transcript showing the coursework and final grade.
+If you plan to waive a class using previous work experience, you will need to write up how the experience meets majority, if not all of the content, of the course (please be sure to review the syllabus), and attach your resume.
+Submissions without required documents will not be considered.
+Please note Area of Concentration (AOC) courses can be waived using the procedure noted above.
 At minimum, students must take four area of concentration courses, therefore, if a student waives more than one AOC course they must replace at least one of them with an alternate AOC course.

 • Substituting Other Courses – If a student wishes to substitute a course they must reach out to the Graduate Advisor (for core courses) or the Area of Concentration Coordinator (for area of concentration requirements) to discuss the replacement course.